IoTPanic/pixelpusher/README.md

 *GET*

+Return an array of projects that are registered in the instance.

 *POST*

 Add a new project to the table, this will return the completed projects protobuf with the database ID and etc.